ipspace/blog/content/posts/2021/11/anycast-mpls.md

 **Next step**: starting the lab with **[netlab up](https://netsim-tools.readthedocs.io/en/latest/netlab/up.html)** and waiting a minute or so.

-Now for the fun part: *netsim-tools* don't support MPLS/LDP or anycast yet[^R113].
+Now for the fun part: *netlab* doesn't support MPLS/LDP or anycast yet[^R113].
 Time for some custom Jinja2 templates.

 [^R113]: As of release 1.1.3.
 MPLS and LDP were added in release 1.2.